BioJulia/PopGen.jl/blog/2020-11-14-relatedness.md

 :::

 #### i. simulate known sibship pairs
 Next, we need to further contextualize what out estimates actually mean, and we need to devise a rigorous and defensible method to define the sibling-ship ("sibship") of a pair of samples as **unrelated**, **half-sibs**, or **full-sibs**.
 To do this, we're going to use PopGenSims.jl to simulate data based on the allele frequencies in our data.
-What `simulate_sibship` does is simulate individuals based on the allele frequencies in your `PopData`, then simulate offspring of a particular siblingship resulting from the "mating" of those individuals.
+What `simulatekin` does is simulate individuals based on the allele frequencies in your `PopData`, then simulate offspring of a particular siblingship resulting from the "mating" of those individuals.
 For example, when you specify `"fullsib"`, it generates two offspring resulting from two parents, `n` number of times.
 We want to do this for each of the three kinds of sibships.

 <Tabs
   block={true}